WebAR-rocks/WebAR.rocks.face/README.md

   * `[<float> minValue, <float> maxValue] alphaRange`: it specify how to apply `k`.
 Between 2 successive detections, we blend the previous `detectState` values with the current detection values using a mixing factor `alpha`. `alpha=<minValue>` if `k<0.0` and `alpha=<maxValue>` if `k>1.0`.
 Between the 2 values, the variation is quadratic.

 * `WEBARROCKSFACE.update_videoElement(<video> vid, <function|False> callback)`: change the video element used for the face detection (which can be provided via `VIDEOSETTINGS.videoElement`) by another video element.
 A callback function can be called when it is done.

+* `WEBARROCKSFACE.destroy()`: Clean both graphic memory and JavaScript memory, uninit the library.
+After that you need to init the library again.
+A `Promise` is returned.

 ### Multiple faces